mrh1997/headlock/docs/about.rst

     * Vary not only the variables modifyable during runtime for testing corner cases but also the preprocessor defines.

+ * Exceptions raised in python callbacks (or python mocks) are automaticially forwarded to the calling python code by skipping the C-code-under-test via setjmp() in case of an exception.

  * **[PLANNED]** Run the C code in a separate address space to guarentee real test isolation.
 This will not only prevent a crashing test from crashing the whole test-runner, but especially avoids